PostgREST/postgrest/docs/how-tos/sql-user-management-using-postgres-users-and-passwords.rst

 Public User Interface
 ---------------------

-Analogous to :ref:`sql_user_management`, we create a login function which takes a username and password and returns JWT if the credentials match a user in the internal table.
+Analogous to :ref:`sql_user_management`, we create a login function which takes a username and password and returns a JWT if the credentials match a user in the internal table.
 Here we use the username instead of the email address to identify a user.